-When a course is repeated, the better of the two grades received is calculated into the CGPA.
-The lower grade will be followed by an asterisk () indicating that the course has been repeated.
+When a course is repeated, the best grade received is calculated into the CGPA.
+The lower grade(s) will be followed by an asterisk (\) indicating that the course has been repeated.
 Both original and repeated credits will be counted as attempted credits in rate of progress calculations.
 In the case of repeating a course from which the student has previously withdrawn, a W remains on the student's transcript, while the new grade (also shown on the transcript) substitutes for the W in the calculation of the CGPA.